 8. Examine Email Headers:

-Review the email headers of the rejected email.
+Please review the headers of the rejected email.
 These headers often provide clues about why the sender verification failed.

 9. Contact Your Hosting Provider:

-If you are unable to resolve the issue on your own, contact your hosting provider or server administrator for assistance.
-They may be able to provide more specific guidance and resolve the issue at the server level.
+If you are unable to resolve the issue on your own, contact our support team for assistance.

 Remember that email server configurations can vary, so the exact steps to resolve the “Sender Verification Failed” issue may depend on your specific setup.
 Additionally, it’s important to keep your server’s software and cPanel up to date to benefit from the latest security and email authentication improvements.